Supporting imagery

 - Z80 Controllers: To alleviate the memory addressing limitations.

-- I/O Arbiters: To delegate all I/O operations, saving cycles in the way.
+- I/O Arbiters: To delegate all I/O operations, saving cycles along the way.

-- Video Display Controller: To perform all graphics operations.
+- Video Display Controller: To carry out all graphics operations.
 This will be discussed in a dedicated section called ‘Graphics’.

 - Home controllers: Likewise but only found on the home variant (the ‘AES’).
 In this group, we find a video encoder that generates TV-compliant video signals.

-From now on, I’ll use these titles to refer to any group throughout the article.
+From now on, I will use these titles to refer to any group throughout the article.
 In some cases, I will also name specific chips within the groups to denote special importance.

 Sophisticated I/O handling

-Let me introduce you to a noble capability of the 68000 which I didn’t cover until now: the vectorised interrupt table.
-Earlier CPUs like the 6502 and the Z80 had a constrained design to handle I/O communication.
-Whenever an external device wanted the attention of the CPU, the former had to send an interrupt request which, in turn, the CPU had to run a software routine to process it.
-The amount of information during the request was very limited, meaning the CPUs needed to spend extra cycles to investigate ‘who’ triggered the interrupt and ‘why’ was the CPU interrupted.
+Let me introduce you to a noble capability of the 68000 which I have not covered until now: the vectorised interrupt table.
+Earlier CPUs like the 6502 and the Z80 had a constrained design for handling I/O communication.
+Whenever an external device wanted the attention of the CPU, the former had to send an interrupt request which, in turn, required the CPU to run a software routine to process it.
+The amount of information provided during the request was very limited, meaning the CPU needed to spend extra cycles to investigate ‘who’ triggered the interrupt and ‘why’ the CPU was interrupted.

 To be fair, CPUs like the Z80 provided extra circuitry to allow the peripheral to tell the CPU which instruction to execute next.
 Nevertheless, this wasn’t widely adopted.

 The 68000 improved this technique by treating interrupts as exceptions.
-Peripherals are required to identify themselves once they interrupt the CPU [4].
-Then, the latter uses the identifier to compose a memory address, which in turn points to a tailored software routine.
-All in all, this enables programmers to handle I/O communication efficiently, as they can now catalog their dedicated interrupt handlers in a memory area called autovector table, and the CPU will execute each automatically.
+Peripherals are required to identify themselves when they interrupt the CPU [4]. the latter then uses the identifier to compose a memory address, which in turn points to a tailored software routine.
+All in all, this enables programmers to handle I/O communication efficiently, as they can now catalogue their dedicated interrupt handlers in a memory area called autovector table, and the CPU will execute each automatically.

 The Neo Geo takes advantage of this design with the addition of a controller chip called the NEO-E0.
-Essentially, both the Neo Geo’s Operating System and the game implement a dedicated exception table, this is because the OS’ table focuses on hardware interfacing and the game’s one is used during normal execution.
+Essentially, both the Neo Geo’s Operating System and the game implement a dedicated exception table; this is because the OS table focuses on hardware interfacing and the game table is used during normal execution.
 However, the 68000 is only aware of one at a time.
-So, the NEO-E0 provides automatic bank switching that makes the 68000 read from the right table at all times.
+So, the NEO-E0 provides automatic bank switching that ensures the 68000 reads from the right table at all times.

 Inter-process communication

-Whenever there’s a system featuring a dual-processor layout, there must be a way for both CPUs to communicate.
-In this console, SNK implemented inter-process communication (IPC) with the use of an I/O arbiter chip.
+Whenever a system features a dual-processor layout, there must be a way for both CPUs to communicate.
+In this console, SNK implemented inter-process communication (IPC) through the use of an I/O arbiter chip.
 The latter exposes a single 8-bit register, which the 68000 can write to [5].

 Once the register is updated, the arbiter will send a non-maskable interrupt to the Z80.
-From then on, the Z80 may read the value (mapped at a port) and react accordingly.
+From then on, the Z80 may read the value (mapped to a port) and react accordingly.
 This includes writing back to that register, so the 68000 receives new data.
-However, for some reason, the 68000 will not be interrupted (so it will need to do some sort of polling).
+However, for some reason, the 68000 is not interrupted (so it needs to perform some sort of polling).

-The specific I/O arbiter chip has changed throughout different motherboard revisions.
-It was first implemented with the ‘PRO-B0’ chip and then replaced with the ‘NEO-C1’.
+The specific I/O arbiter chip has changed across different motherboard revisions.
+It was first implemented with the ‘PRO-B0’ chip and later replaced with the ‘NEO-C1’.

 Anti-unpleasantries

-Speaking of interruptions, something that arcade cabinets can’t afford is requiring constant maintenance.
+Speaking of interruptions, something that arcade cabinets cannot afford is requiring constant maintenance.

 We are no strangers to games suddenly freezing due to a software bug.
 The fix is no mystery either: just power cycle and start the game again.
-Now, imagine if this would happen to an arcade cabinet.
-Unless the owner happens to be near, the broken cabinet would only be losing money.
+Now, imagine if this were to happen to an arcade cabinet.
+Unless the owner happened to be nearby, the broken cabinet would only be losing money.

 The Neo Geo - having inherited the requirements of coin-slot machines - provides an ‘auto-repair’ process by bundling a Watchdog program.
 This is found in the I/O arbiter chip [6].

-The system works as follows: games are required to periodically notify the watchdog of its presence (by writing to a particular register).
-In the unfortunate event the Watchdog doesn’t receive a ping after a certain amount of time, it will assume the program froze and proceed to reset the system.
+The system works as follows: games are required to periodically notify the watchdog of their presence (by writing to a particular register).
+In the unfortunate event that the watchdog does not receive a ping after a certain period, it will assume the program has frozen and proceed to reset the system.

-Thanks to this, MVS owners didn’t need to keep an eye on their cabinets.
-Meanwhile, those lucky kids who could afford an AES system didn’t even have to move from their luxury sofa whenever their games crashed.
+Thanks to this, MVS owners did not need to keep an eye on their cabinets.
+Meanwhile, those lucky kids who could afford an AES system did not even have to move from their luxury sofas whenever their games crashed.

-If it wasn’t enough, MVS motherboards complement this system by fitting an extra microcontroller, the NEO-F0.
+If that weren’t enough, MVS motherboards complement this system by fitting an extra microcontroller, the NEO-F0.
 This drives the coin lockout mechanism, preventing users from wasting coins on failed systems [7], among other things.

 Memory available